LdDl/deque/README.md

 ## Important note

-This package intended to work with only Go's version of 1.18 and above
+This package intended to work with only Go's version of 1.18 and above (due the usage of generics).

+You can read corresponding information here: https://tip.golang.org/doc/go1.18

 ## Installation